gboduljak/uscheme/README.md

 ### Lexical scoping
 The implementation of lexical scoping is based on the scope resolver with a symbol table, which differs from the 'ad hoc' solutions using **IO monad** with IO handles or a **Reader** monad presented in the resources mentioned.
 The main reason for an approach of using a custom scope resolver monad and a symbol table is the separation of concerns and expressivity, which result in a more faithful and testable implementation of lexical scoping.

-The competing solution of using **IO monad** is probably more convenient, but violates separation of concerns and is not considered a good practice.
-The competing solution of using the **Reader** monad is harder to test and even possibly incorrect.
+The competing solution of using **IO monad** with **IO handles** is probably more convenient, but violates separation of concerns and is not considered as a good practice.
+The reason for that is the fact that **IO monad** will be used to handle state operations which is something we do not necessarily want.
+The competing solution of using the **Reader** monad is harder to test, involves explicit copying of scopes and it is even possibly incorrect.

 - Everything related to scoping is implemented in **Scoping module** located in **src/Scoping** folder.
 - Two main components of scoping implementation are the [Scope](src/Scoping/Scope.hs) itself and the [ScopeResolver](src/Scoping/ScopeResolver.hs) monad

 > Scope
+>

-**Scope** is a data type used to implement a 'single level' of a symbol table.
-It contains the parent scope id and a symbol table of declarations within itself.
-It exposes **extend** and **lookup** operations which enable lookup of local variable and installation of a new (variable name, value pair), called a **Binding**.
+**Scope** is a data type used to implement a 'single level' of a global scope table.
+It contains the parent scope identifier and a symbol table of declarations.
+This symbol table contains variable bindings within the scope.
+It exposes **extend** and **lookup** operations which implement lookup of a value corresponding to the local name and installation of a new (variable name, value) pair, called a **Binding**.

 ```haskell
 data Scope = Scope